Meditation – being comfortable with reality

 And then, to make matters worse, the mind always thinks it is right.
 Yep – you are always right.
 Don’t believe me?
 You’re right, then?
 Even the broadminded, who may re-evaluate in the light of further information, find themselves thinking, “I was wrong, but now….
 I’m right!”

-When we really see that EVERYONE thinks he is right, don’t we all have to take our own mind a little less seriously?
-Yet we whinge and whine about people and situations, even though the whinging is only a reaction to how you interpret reality – ie, to what you think.
-And you suppose that how you see it – is right.
-Maybe the mind stays busy all the time so we won’t notice the difference between its ideas and reality.
+When we really see that EVERYONE thinks he or she is right, don’t we all have to take our own mind a little less seriously?
+Yet we whinge and whine about people and situations, even though the whinging is only a reaction to how you interpret reality – ie, you react to what you think.
+And you suppose that how you see it – what you think and how you react – is right.

 So, how should I meditate?